Kanialdo/compose-charts/README.md

 # Compose charts

-Kotlin module for drawing charts in android and desktop applications.
-Based on [compose-jb](https://github.com/JetBrains/compose-jb/).
+Kotlin module for drawing charts in android, desktop and js applications.
+Based on [compose-multiplatform](https://github.com/JetBrains/compose-jb/).

 Compose-charts is developed on the occasion of other projects.
 For now library supports bar, line, point and circular charts.